 Red wines to pair with turkey dinner

 This might be my new favorite answer to the question, “What should you drink with Thanksgiving dinner?”
 This sparkling red wine’s flavors will surprise and challenge the palate–but in a good way!
 It’s a Pinot Noir, made in the méthode champenoise with only 1% residual sugar.
 A wine designed to serve with food, this is not your normal aperitif sparkling wine.
 In fact, I encourage you not to pop the cork before dinner.
 But save this slightly savory, full-bodied sparkling wine to pair with your turkey dinner.

 If what you crave with your traditional, turkey feast is a California Pinot Noir, then I recommend you try this one.
 An under-the-radar Pinot worth discovering, it has substance, thanks in part to 30% new French oak aging.
 But what I like is the texture.
 It has brightness from good acidity and fine grain tannins.
 Its flavor is of black cherry with just a touch of spice.

 I feel lucky to have discovered this Livermore Valley red just in time for Thanksgiving.
 One sip and you will swear Karl Wente bottled the “best of” this holiday tradition.
 The wine offers notes of cranberries, raspberries, pepper and plums.
 And there’s a hint of sage toward the back of the palate.
 To me, it echos the flavor of great turkey, cranberries and dressing.
 It’s a well-balanced red with mild tannins, making it a welcome choice for the holiday meal or, frankly, any meal.

-There are thousands of other reasonably-priced American wine pairings you could choose to grace your Thanksgiving table.
-And there is no “best” wine for turkey.
+There are thousands of other reasonably-priced American wines you could choose to grace your Thanksgiving table.
+And as we’ve already established, there is no “best” wine for turkey.